1. Can you tell us a little bit about your childhood.

 fear but follow your heart.

-And realize that you need money to live but don’t live for
+And realize that you need money to live but don’t live for money.

 15. Can you please explain your poem “The Arrival”?